 Victim or Martyr Vampires prey off your guilt.
-Victims/Martyrs believe that they are “at mercy” of the world and suffer primarily due to other people.
-Instead of taking self-responsibility for their lives, Victim/Martyr Vampires continually blame, manipulate and emotionally blackmail others.
+Victims/Martyrs believe that they are “at the mercy” of the world and suffer primarily due to other people.
+Instead of taking self-responsibility for their lives, Victim/Martyr Vampires continually blame, manipulate, and emotionally blackmail others.
 The dysfunctional behavior of the Victim/Martyr Vampire is due to their extremely low self-esteem.
-Without always receiving signs of love, thanks, and approval, Victim/Martyr Vampires feel unworthy and unacceptable, which they try to resolve by making you feel guilty and sucking away your sympathy/empathy.
+As their issues most likely stem from a lack of love, validation, and approval as children, Victim/Martyr Vampires feel fundamentally unworthy and unacceptable – and they try to resolve this pain by underhandedly gaining sympathy/empathy from you by making you feel guilty.

 2. The Narcissist Vampire

-A Narcissist Energy Vampire has no capacity to show empathy, or genuine interest, towards other people.
+A Narcissist Energy Vampire has no capacity to show empathy or genuine interest toward other people.
 Narcissist Vampires carry the unconscious philosophy of “ME first, YOU second.”
-Therefore, Narcissist Vampires will constantly expect you to put them first, feed their egos and do what they say.
-Narcissist Vampires will also manipulate you with false charm, but will just as quickly turn around and stab you in the back.
-If you have a Narcissist Vampire in your life, you might feel a sense of extreme disempowerment as you feel crushed beneath their limelight.
+Therefore, Narcissist Vampires will constantly expect you to put them first, feed their egos, and do what they say – no matter what.
+Narcissist Vampires will also manipulate you with false charm, but will just as quickly turn around and stab you in the back when the fancy strikes them.
+If you have a Narcissist Vampire in your life, you might feel a sense of extreme disempowerment as you feel crushed beneath their limelight and self-absorption.

-How to nurture your energy: If you’re unable to cut this person off from your life right now, you might like to limit contact.
+How to nurture your energy: If you’re unable to cut away this person from your life right now, try to limit contact.
 You could also show the Narcissistic Vampire how your requests satisfy their self-interest, particularly if you’re in a working relationship.

 3. The Dominator Vampire

 Dominator Vampires love to feel superior and like “alpha” males or females.
 Due to their deep inner insecurities of being “weak” or “wrong” (and therefore hurt), Dominator Vampires must overcompensate by intimidating you.
-Often Dominator Vampires are loud-mouthed types of people who have rigid beliefs, and black and white perceptions of the world.
-They are often racist, sexist and/or bigoted.
+Often Dominator Vampires are loud-mouthed types of people who have rigid beliefs and black-and-white perceptions of the world.
+They are often racist, sexist, homophobic, and/or bigoted.

 4. The Melodramatic Vampire

 The Melodramatic Energy Vampire thrives on creating problems.
-Often, their need to create constant drama is a product of dark underlying emptiness in their lives.
-Melodramatic Vampires also love seeking out crisis because it gives them a reason to feel victimized (thus special and in need of love), an exaggerated sense of self-importance and avoidance from life’s real issues.
+Often, their need to create constant drama is the product of a dark underlying emptiness in their lives.
+Melodramatic Vampires also love seeking out crises because it gives them a reason to feel victimized (thus special and in need of love), an exaggerated sense of self-importance, and avoidance from life’s real issues.
 Another reason why Melodramatic Vampires enjoy creating drama is that the negative emotions that they feed off are addictive (such as anger).

 How to nurture your energy: Refuse to take sides or be involved in the Melodramatic Vampire’s pot-stirring.
 Pay attention to the patterns in their behavior and the triggers that make you want to get involved.
-Create distance and cut them out of your life if possible.
+Create distance and remove them from your life if possible.

-Due to their severely low self-worth, the Judgemental Energy Vampire loves to pick on other people.
-Their treatment of other people is merely a reflection of how they treat themselves.
-Judgemental Vampires enjoy preying on your insecurities and bolstering their egos by making you feel small, pathetic or ashamed.
+Due to their severely low self-worth, the Judgmental Energy Vampire loves to pick on other people.
+Their treatment of others is merely a reflection of how they treat themselves.
+Judgmental Vampires enjoy preying on your insecurities and bolstering their egos by making you feel small, pathetic, or ashamed.